prof-rossetti/georgetown-opim-243-201901/projects/robo-advisor.md

 The **latest closing price** should be equal to the stock's "close" price on the latest available day of trading data.

-The **recent average high price** should be equal to the maximum daily "high" price over approximately the past 100 available days of trading data.
+The **recent high price** should be equal to the maximum daily "high" price over approximately the past 100 available days of trading data.

-The **recent average low price** should be calculated in a similar manner as the **recent average high price**, but it should instead be equal to the minimum of all daily "low" prices.
+The **recent low price** should be calculated in a similar manner as the **recent high price**, but it should instead be equal to the minimum of all daily "low" prices.

 > NOTE: By default, the [daily data returned by the AlphaVantage API](https://www.alphavantage.co/documentation/#daily) uses an `outputsize` parameter value of `compact`.
-This "compact" response should provide daily data covering the previous 100 trading days, which is sufficient to use to calculate the **recent average high** and **recent average low** prices.
-It is acceptable and recommended to use these default, "compact" responses to calculate these recent average prices.
+This "compact" response should provide daily data covering the previous 100 trading days, which is sufficient to use to calculate the **recent high** and **recent low** prices.
+It is acceptable and recommended to use these default, "compact" responses to calculate these recent prices.

 You are free to develop your own custom **recommendation** algorithm.
-This is perhaps one of the most fun and creative parts of this project. :smiley: One simple example algorithm would be (in pseudocode): If the stock's latest closing price is less than 20% above its recent average low, "Buy", else "Don't Buy".
+This is perhaps one of the most fun and creative parts of this project. :smiley: One simple example algorithm would be (in pseudocode): If the stock's latest closing price is less than 20% above its recent low, "Buy", else "Don't Buy".